Additional information for non-UK applicants

 Check your international qualifications meet the entry requirements

-If you hold an international qualification, you will need to provide a UK ENIC Statement of Comparability.
+If you hold any international qualifications, you will need to provide a UK ENIC Statement of Comparability.
 This statement should be obtained as soon as possible and uploaded to your Oriel application.
 If the statement is not uploaded before the closing date, it must be emailed to us prior to shortlisting to ensure the application is fairly considered.
 If you receive the statement after applications close please email it to england.hcsapplicants@nhs.net.

 For undergraduate qualifications to meet the entry requirements the UK ENIC Statement of Comparability must confirm that the comparable UK qualification is at least ‘Bachelor Science (Honours) degree’.
 If the statement details that the qualification(s) is comparable to a UK ‘Bachelor (Ordinary) degree’ or ‘Bachelor Degree’, then the qualification is not the level required.